Mounting BatteriesBeforeWiredMotor mountLeft SideRight SidePakTrakrBattery Box BaseRight Side with Fairing

 The ICE bike weighed 305 lbs. dry

 In April '08 I qualified for the clean air tax credit. $2500.00 bucks right off the top of of my 2007 Utah state taxes!
 YAHOO!
-I will get another $1250 off of my 2008 Utah State Taxes!
+I took another $1250 off of my 2008 Utah State Taxes!
 I sold my old gas engine for $80.00.
-I've got a little 100cc scooter that I use when I'm doing mods to the Ninja.
-People tell me there is no way I will ever recover all of the conversion costs with gas savings because I will eventually have to buy new batteries and that I could have just rode my scooter and saved more money.
+People tell me there is no way I will ever recover all of the conversion costs with gas savings because I will eventually have to buy new batteries and that I could have just rode my 100cc scooter and saved more money.

 I say, "so what, that's not the point".
 Then I ask "So when will your Mercedes start to pay for itself?
 Instead of buying & driving a Mercedes you could have bought a forty dollar bus pass each month and saved more money!"
-I glide to work everyday, almost silently through the trees on the outskirts of Salt Lake City.
+I glide to work everyday ( except in Winter ) jamin' to my favorite tunes.
 It's a joy to ride.
 I really look forward to my commute.
-Was it was worth all the money.
+Was it was worth the money?
 Hell yeah!
 At least a little bit less of my hard earned cash is going to the oily bastards.

 I would recommend the Kawasaki EX250 when doing a conversion, because they are lighter than a lot of other bikes you could use and you can get parts ANYWHERE!